hjdesigner/test-rv/README.md

 > Working with sprite

 - Save your icon inside the folder /images/icons/ that it will be generated automatically while the gulp server is running.
-- To place the icon in css use the code @include sprite($nombre-do-icone)
+- To place the icon in css use the code @include sprite($icon-name)

 > Development Environment